GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/projects/kpt/project-services/README.md

   To enable multiple services, copy the `service.yaml` into either a separate file or the same file seperated by a yaml seperator and manually change its `metadata.name`.

-  To see services that have been enabled, run `kubectl get gcpservices`.

 # License